scorpido74/azure-docs/articles/active-directory/authentication/concept-authentication-passwordless.md

 > [!NOTE]
 > If you purchase and plan to use NFC-based security keys, you need a supported NFC reader for the security key.
 The NFC reader isn't an Azure requirement or limitation.
 Check with the vendor for your NFC-based security key for a list of supported NFC readers.
+> BLE is not a general secure solution and shouldn't being seen as a secure signin methode.

 If you're a vendor and want to get your device on this list of supported devices, check out our guidance on how to [become a Microsoft-compatible FIDO2 security key vendor](concept-fido2-hardware-vendor.md).